 This news release contains forward-looking information.
 All information, other than information of historical fact, constitute “forward-looking statements” and includes any information that addresses activities, events or developments that the Corporation believes, expects or anticipates will or may occur in the future including the Corporation’s strategy, plans or future financial or operating performance.

 When used in this news release, the words “estimate”, “project”, “anticipate”, “expect”, “intend”, “believe”, “hope”, “may” and similar expressions, as well as “will”, “shall” and other indications of future tense, are intended to identify forward-looking information.
 The forward-looking information is based on current expectations and applies only as of the date on which they were made.
-The factors that could cause actual results to differ materially from those indicated in such forward-looking information include, but are not limited to, the ability of the Corporation to fund the exploration expenditures required under the Agreement and obtaining TSX Venture Exchange approval of the Agreement and the transactions contemplated therein.
+The factors that could cause actual results to differ materially from those indicated in such forward-looking information include, but are not limited to, the ability of the Corporation to fund the exploration expenditures required under the Agreement.
 Other factors such as uncertainties regarding government regulations could also affect the results.
 Other risks may be set out in the Corporation’s annual financial statements, MD&A and other publicly filed documents.

 The Corporation cautions that there can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such information.
 Accordingly, investors should not place undue reliance on forward-looking information.
 Except as required by law, the Corporation does not assume any obligation to release publicly any revisions to forward-looking information contained in this press release to reflect events or circumstances after the date hereof.